tarantool/docker/README.md

 ### Convenience tools

-- `console`: execute it without arguments to open an administrative console to a running Tarantool instance.
+- `console`: Execute without arguments to open an administrative console to a running Tarantool instance.

-- `tarantool_is_up`: returns `0` if Tarantool has been initialized and is operating normally.
+- `tarantool_is_up`: Returns `0` if Tarantool has been initialized and is operating normally.

-- `tarantool_set_config.lua`: allows you to dynamically change certain settings without the need to recreate containers.
+- `tarantool_set_config.lua`: Allows you to dynamically change certain settings without the need to recreate containers.

 ## Versions, tags, and release policy

-The images are built and published on Docker Hub for each Tarantool release, and also for some beta and release candidate versions.
+The images are built and published on Docker Hub for each Tarantool release as well as for some beta and release candidate versions.

 There are three variants built from different base images: